 The bottom line

 Dealing with an unresolved credit report dispute can turn into a consumer nightmare.
 Even if you’ve followed best practices, you may still be unhappy with the results.

 Fortunately, you can still submit a complaint to the Consumer Financial Protection Bureau.
 They will forward your complaint directly to the company in dispute and work to get a response from them.
 Another option is to seek guidance from a consumer advocate or an attorney.
 The National Foundation for Credit Counseling may be a helpful place to start.

-Because a credit report and FICO score have such a strong influence on lifelong financial health, the best defense is to be proactive about making sure yours are in the best shape possible.
-Regularly monitoring your credit report and working to fix inaccuracies before applying for a mortgage is the best way to prevent major problems as you embark on the homebuying process.
+Credit reports and scores have such a strong influence on lifelong financial health, so the most effective defense is to be proactive about making sure yours are in the best shape possible.
+Regularly monitoring your credit profile and working to fix inaccuracies before applying for a mortgage is a good game plan to prevent major problems as you embark on the homebuying process.